awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-robomaker-fleet.md

 # AWS::RoboMaker::Fleet<a name="aws-resource-robomaker-fleet"></a>

 The `AWS::RoboMaker::Fleet` resource creates an AWS RoboMaker fleet\.
 Fleets contain robots and can receive deployments\.
-For more information, see [API\_CreateFleet](https://docs.aws.amazon.com/robomaker/latest/dg/API_CreateFleet) in the *RoboMaker Developer Guide*\.

 ## Syntax<a name="aws-resource-robomaker-fleet-syntax"></a>